Owning Palette: String Functions

 Use regular expressions in this function to refine searches.

-The following table shows examples of regular expressions you can use with this function.
+The following table shows examples of regular expressions you can use with the Match Regular Expression function.

 |Characters to Find||Regular Expression|